 The early years: 1937 – 1970

 The School began in rented summer mansions, which were left vacant during the fall, winter, and spring.
 Out of necessity, and to accommodate various owners, the School moved to a different location four times during its first six years.
 In 1940, to ensure the school’s stability, a group of parents applied for, and were granted, not-for-profit corporation status, and the school settled into a permanent home on Main Street in 1943.

 That same year, Dr. Flinton chose to help in the war effort by training pilots in Colorado, which marked the end of the Flintons’ leadership, though their family remains involved, even today with one of their children and a grandchild both serving on our Board of Trustees.
-After World War Two, Pine Cobble expanded its grades into the high school level for the only time and, in 1947, granted high school diplomas to its only graduating class.
+After World War II, Pine Cobble School expanded its grades into the high school level for the only time and, in 1947, granted high school diplomas to its only graduating class.

 Growth: 1970s and 1980s

 In 1970, Pine Cobble erupted in flames, and the main building burned to the ground.
 There was no loss of life, but the future of the School was in question.
 The School had no cash reserves, all the records had been destroyed, and there was not so much as a book or pencil with which to start anew.
 Luckily, devoted families responded to the occasion with great generosity, and the school was rebuilt in 1970-1971.
 While the school was under construction, classes were held throughout the community, with different grades hosted in local church classrooms.

 New Location, Renewed Vision